State of Confusion is a hybrid of three pre-existing routes

 Climbing Sequence II

 Walk off the western flank of Yamnuska.
 You can leave your packs at the base of this route as it is not much extra energy to re-ascend from the trail below to the base of the climb.
 Descend via a large scree gully back down to the lower trail that heads east back to the trailhead.
 Only thing that would be a bitch is if you lost an approach shoe on the climb, and yes I have done that.
-Your bare foot is tougher than you think.